neuefische/web-exercises/sessions/react-state/journal-app-favorite-button/README.md

 # React State: Journal App with Favorite Button State

-Now that you've setup your Journal App Project, it's time to include our _favorite_ feature: a button that allows you to favorite an entry.
+In this challenge you will begin building a journal app.
+We will continue to build on this app throughout the next sessions.
+In this first part you are about to include our _favorite_ feature: a button that allows you to favorite an entry.

-> 💡 You can use this template as a starting point.
-But if you are far enough along with your own Journal App, please use that instead.

 ## Task